 John Stones reported that the pot holes in Little Burton are getting bigger and asked if ERYC can install composite posts to protect the bank.
 John Stones also reported that the verges on New Road are badly damaged, the path needs improving to aid pushchair and wheelchair access.
 Both these issues to be reported to ERYC by the Clerk.

-Clerk to report to ERYC that the Platinum Jubilee Playing Field on Mill Lane, where the Parish Council is campaigning for ERYC to install and service a Dog Foul/Litter Bin, needs to be cleaned It is not fit for children to play on in its current state.
+Clerk to report to ERYC that the Platinum Jubilee Playing Field on Mill Lane, where the Parish Council is campaigning for ERYC to install and service a Dog Foul/Litter Bin, needs to be cleaned.
+It is not fit for children to play on in its current state.

 23-24/119 Date of next meeting, Monday 12th February 2024